isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 ## <a name="sharepoint-online-features"></a>SharePoint Online 功能

-所有 Office 365 計劃都包含 SharePoint Online 服務，但並非所有方案都支援所有的 SharePoint 功能。下表列出可用於 Office 365 Germany 方案的功能。
+All Office 365 plans include the SharePoint Online service, but not all plans support all SharePoint features.
+The following table lists features that are available across Office 365 Germany plans.

 ****